Avoiding Disparity Amplification under Different Worldviews: A More General Notion of Disparity Amplification

 For this to work, Worldview~\ref{def:hybrid} would have to change to use the earthmover distance rather than the total variation distance.
 Since the earthmover distance is defined over a distance metric, the parameter $\alpha$ is not very meaningful unless $\Ycs$ and $\Yos$ have the same scale.
 As a result, here we consider the case where $\Ycs$ and $\Yos$ are defined over the same metric space $(\Ycal, d)$.

-Unfortunately, Equation~\ref{eqn:disparitycont} is still not an empirical test because $\rhostar$ is defined in terms of $\Ycs$.
-Although it is tempting to redefine $\rhostar$ in terms of $\Yos$, it is possible for $\Ycs$ and $\Yos$ to have vastly different likelihood functions while having the same disparity, so this new empirical test will not guarantee the lack of disparity amplification under Definition~\ref{def:dispampcont}.
+Unfortunately, \eqref{eqn:disparitycont} is still not an empirical test because $\rhostar$ is defined in terms of $\Ycs$.
+As tempting as redefining $\rhostar$ in terms of $\Yos$ is, $\Ycs$ and $\Yos$ can have vastly different likelihood functions despite having the same disparity, so this new empirical test will not guarantee the lack of disparity amplification under Definition~\ref{def:dispampcont}.
 We leave as future work the discovery of an empirical test for numerical $\Ycs$ and $\Yos$ that corresponds to the $\alpha$-Hybrid worldview.